acquia-learnings/booking-app/README.md

 Since arrays in `go` have fixed sizes, we have a better option called `Slices` while dealing with a variable length which can be resized when needed.

 `Slices` are abstractions of Arrays.
 They too are index based.
 But, are of variable length and can get sub-array of their own.
+Even here, all the elements need to be of the **same type**.

+There is Map, and also slices of maps.
+The key-value pairs of maps need to be of the **same type**.
+For example, we cannot have keys as `string` and values as `int` in a map.

+`go` also supports custom data structures that can be defined by the user.

 `_` a.k.a. `Blank Identifier`.
 These are used to ignore variables.
 Thus are mainly used whenever we don't want to use a variable.
 Keep in mind that, in `go`, we have to explicitly call out unused variables.